jjallaire/draftpod/src/components/guide/articles/multi-player.md

 ### Drafting

-To start a new multi-player draft, go to the [Draft](/draft/) page, select the set you want to draft and the _cardpool_ you are drafting from (this is so that the packs built for the draft accurately reflect the cards you have available to play with):
+To start a new multi-player draft, go to the [Play](/play/) page, select the set you want to draft and the _cardpool_ you are drafting from (this is so that the packs built for the draft accurately reflect the cards you have available to play with):

 <p>
 <img src="/images/guide/multi-player-cardpool.png" width="100%" />
 </p>

-For playing with paper cards, see the [Draft Cardpools](/guide#cardpools/) article for additonal details on building a cardpool.
+For playing with paper cards, see the [Cardpools](/guide#cardpools/) article for additonal details on building a cardpool.
 If you are playing with MTG Arena, you'll typically want to specify 4x of commons and uncommons, and 1x of each rare and mythic.

 Then, choose the **Multiple Players** option: